EEG and epilepsy

 Right-click on the OpenMEEG head model > Compute sources : sLORETA, Unconstrained

-It creates a shared inversion kernel in the folder (Common files) and a source link for each file in the subject.
+It creates a shared inversion kernel and a source link for each file in the folder.
 If you are not familiar with these concepts, please refer to the Source estimation tutorial.

 To display the same information re-interpolated in the volume, right-click on the source file > Cortical activation > Display on MRI.
 Right-click on the figure to set the smoothing level and other options.

 You can save movies or contact sheets of the source maps with the Snapshot popup menu